Your cart is currently empty!

-An overview of unit operations, important process steps, areas of material and energy use, and sources of waste generation should all be included in this chart.
-This seems like a skippable step, but trust us it will make things much easier later on.
+An overview of important process steps, unit operations, sources of waste generation, and areas of material and energy use should all be included in this chart.
+This seems like a skippable step but trust us it will make things much easier later on.

 The first step to finding ways to boost your facility’s energy efficiency is to plan a walk-through audit.

 This can include several of the points that we will touch on in this guide, and others that may be specific to your industry.
 Download the Lawrence Berkeley Laboratory’s guidebook to use as a resource for your energy audit.

 Reduce Unnecessary Equipment Idling